 Israel looks to pass budget in major test for new government

-JERUSALEM (AP) — Israeli lawmakers are set to begin marathon voting on Wednesday to try and pass the first national budget in three years, a major test for the fractious coalition government that was sworn in earlier this year after four divisive elections.
+JERUSALEM (AP) — Israeli lawmakers have begun a marathon voting session on Wednesday to try and pass the first national budget in three years, a major test for the fractious new coalition government.

-Failure to pass the budget by November 14 would bring down the government and trigger yet another election, giving former Prime Minister Benjamin Netanyahu his best opportunity to swiftly return to power.
+Failure to pass the budget by November 14 would bring down the government and trigger a fifth election, giving former Prime Minister Benjamin Netanyahu an opportunity to return to power.
+Passing the budget on the other hand, could extend the coalition government’s rule.

-“The moment the budget passes, this buys the government stability for several years, and what it means for the opposition is disintegration,” Prime Minister Naftali Bennett said earlier this week.
-“They are desperate to topple the budget and to take us to a fifth election, this is their goal.”
+Bennett said at the start of the session “after three and a half years of chaos, failed management and paralysis,” he and his allies formed a government and are passing a budget.

+“It’s an important hour for the stability of the country and its economic life,” he said.

-The Knesset, Israel’s parliament, is expected to begin voting on hundreds of amendments in a marathon session leading up to a final vote Thursday or Friday.
-The government has given itself a 10-day window ahead of the hard deadline in case there are any surprises.
+The voting is expected be completed Thursday or Friday.
+The government has given itself a 10-day window ahead of the deadline in case there are any surprises.

 Israel entered a prolonged political crisis after elections in April 2019, when a right-wing party that had been allied with Netanyahu refused to sit in a government with him.
 The next two years brought three more hard-fought elections with no clear victor, as well as Netanyahu’s indictment on serious corruption charges, which he denies.